September 24, 2015

 By doing so, clients have a dual solution that enables them to get their systems up to current standards to complete projects and implement a long-term solution that will see their staff keeping abreast of new legislation by applying their newly-gained knowledge.

 To discuss how Hydrogen can help your company get ready for next year’s legislative change or if you are a professional seeking a new opportunity, please contact us to pre-book a free CDISC consulting session.
 Alternatively, we will be exhibiting at this year’s PhUSE in Vienna, so please visit stand 31 to discuss your CDISC requirements.
-Posted about 5 years ago
+Posted over 5 years ago